 Kidnapping Defense Lawyers | Crumbley-Blackwell & Associates, P.C.

-Kidnapping occurs when a person is taken against his or her will, with the intention to falsely imprison or confine that person without authority.
+Kidnapping occurs when a person is taken against their will - with the intention to falsely imprison or confine that person without authority.
 People are often kidnapped for ransom or to further another crime.
 In many jurisdictions, to attract the charge of kidnapping, a person must have confined the victim in a bounded area against the victim's will.
 Kidnapping a person is a major crime and incarceration is a serious threat.
-If you or a loved one are faced with a kidnapping charge, contact our office immediately.
-Our criminal defense lawyers will sit down with you to answer your questions and provide a strategic defense plan for your case moving forward.
-To schedule a free consultation with a member of our team, call (256) 539-4464 or complete an online case evaluation form.
+If you or a loved one are faced with a kidnapping charge - contact a criminal defense lawyer immediately.

 - First-degree kidnapping is a Class A felony and a conviction could result in a maximum sentence of life imprisonment and a maximum fine of $250,000, or a combination of both.